 This all started as a peaceful protest, where students, leaders and activists have gotten together to fight for democracy by way of Scholarism.
 This is the new-wave education which Hong Kong has been undergoing for the last few years, and in terms of social sciences, one could almost call this Hong Kong’s Enlightenment Period.
 After years of social suppression, Hong Kong education has finally liberated the minds of its People, and in turn, the People are merely asking for a shot at keeping this newly adopted and evidently welcomed mentality.
 The fact that the greatest percentage of supporters are university students, it stands to reason that Hong Kong’s education is, actually showing progress intellectually, socially and philosophically.
 All of these are key fundamentals to Humanism, and although Hong Kong may be decades late in adopting this mindset, this Revolution is an event that HAS to take place.

-Alas, we sincerely hope that people are clear on the fact that we are fighting for democracy and protesting police brutality.
-Contrary to what Ishaan Tharoor states in his report, Hong Kong is not focused on protesting the arrest of student activist Joshua Wong, who was released the next day.
+Alas, HKers sincerely hope that people are clear on the fact that the people are fighting Contrary to what Ishaan Tharoor states in his report, Hong Kong is not focused on protesting the arrest of student activist Joshua Wong, who was released the next day.

 The fact that recycling can still be a concern for the city shows how smoothly and successfully this protest is going.
 Well done, Hong Kong.

-In attempt to regain the city’s trust, cops whose vision is aligned with ours are openly showing their support.
+In attempt to regain the city’s trust, cops whose vision is aligned with HK are openly showing their support.

 Hong Kong adopts the tune from Les Misérables “Do You Hear The People Sing?” as the anthem for democracy by changing the lyrics into Cantonese so as to complement the situation.

 In the mean time, the streets remain quiet at 11 AM on China’s National Day, October 1st.
-Many are hoping for the radical irony of Hong Kong Independence Day landing National Day, but until I can physically be present, I will continue to contribute to the protest by translating posts from the Chinese news and posting it onto the unfiltered English live feed here.
-For the live feed of official (with sources) unfiltered news, please follow this one.
+Some indicated they are hoping for the radical irony of Hong Kong Independence Day landing National Day.

 Stay strong Hong Kong.